 Opening Day has arrived at last for the 2020 Major League Baseball season.
 In celebration, I present an “album” of snapshots from the miraculous 2019 postseason when, as my son Nate puts it, the Washington Nationals “won baseball.”
-Here’s my Nats diary of Delights for the month of October.
+Here’s my Nats diary of Delights for October and November.
 I hope Nats fans enjoy reliving that remarkable experience.

 October 1: The small joys of my back-row solo seat at Nats Park: splendid views of the field and stands, breezes from the Anacostia River over my shoulder, a landing place for strolling friends, and the perfect perch for Nate — visiting from another part of the park — to drape his arms around me and lean in for a sideways kiss.
 (And the Nats won their first-ever postseason series!
 What a wild wildcard game it was!)

 October 7: Ok, I won’t pretend that a playoff loss is a delight.
-(I found something else to celebrate yesterday…) But it does nicely tee up a big WIN tonight.
+(I found something else to celebrate yesterday…) But it does nicely tee up a big WIN tonight against the heavily favored Los Angeles Dodgers in the National League Division Series.
 Gutsy pitching and timely hitting defeated swirling wind and rain — and the Nats’ talented opponent.
 Strangers exchanged high fives and hugs in the stands, and fan-led chants swept through the ballpark.
 Our soundtrack?
 The BeeGees’ “Staying Alive,” Smash Mouth’s “I’m a Believer,” and traffic-stuck car horns pulsing Let’s Go Nats, each in a different tone.
 Game Five will be what it will be.
 But 2019 Game Four belongs to us forever.

 October 9: It started with a text: Uncle Loyd, a life-long Cardinals fan, wondered whether, ummmm, by scoring ten runs, St. Louis had just had a good first inning in their deciding playoff game.
 That triggered a slew of family texts as the Nats tumbled into an early hole in their own deciding playoff game.
 I went to bed, clinging to my good luck radio.
 Woo Hoo!
 Back-to-back homers to tie in the eighth, and then — OMG — a go-ahead Grand Slam in extra innings.
 This is “Howie” do it!
 The texts exploded, the radio exploded, my heart exploded.
 We are going to the team’s (and fans’) first National League Championship Series!
 Against the Cards.
 (I have asked the family to start a new text group without me for that one…) *